-Other receivables as of June 30, 2017 and 2016 in the amount of \$19,917 (reflected as a current asset per the accompanying statement of net position as of June 30, 2017) and \$97,693 (\$58,059 of which is reflected as a current asset per the accompanying statement of net position as of June 30, 2016), respectively, consist of funds due to the Authority under the respective High-Tech Construction/Investment Pool project agreements.
-The Authority considers all other receivables to be fully collectible.
-Accordingly, no allowance for uncollectible other receivable amounts is reflected in the accompanying financial statements.
+Other receivables as of June 30, 2017 in the amount of \$19,917 (reflected as a current asset per the accompanying statement of net position as of June 30, 2017) consist of funds due to the Authority under the respective High-Tech Construction/Investment Pool project agreements.
+Such other receivables were collected in full during fiscal year 2018.